fnalways/Olares/docs/manual/olares/market.md

 You can install multiple instances of the same application (also known as "clone").
 This is useful for scenarios requiring different configurations or versions, such as running multiple Windows virtual machines.

+To clone an application:

-1. Before cloning, ensure that the target application supports this function:
+1. Confirm that the target application supports cloning:
     a.
-Open Market from Dock or Launchpad, and click the application to open the details page.
+Open **Market** from Dock or Launchpad, and click the application to open the details page.
     b.
 Check the **Required permissions** section.
 Only applications with the **Multi-Instance** property support cloning.
 2. Click **My Olares** from the left navigation pane.
 The list of installed applications will appear on the right.
 3. Locate the target application, click the drop-down arrow next to the **Open** button, and then click **Clone**.